Merkeleon/Processing-integration/README.md

-# Coinspaid integration for PHP
+# Crypto processing integration for PHP

 ## Installation
 First, require the package using Composer: